GrahamDumpleton/wrapt/docs/decorators.rst

 instead appear.

-If you need to generate the argument specification based on the function being wrapped dynamically, you can instead pass a tuple of the form which is returned by ``inspect.getargspec()``, or a string of the form which is returned by ``inspect.formatargspec()``.
+If you need to generate the argument specification based on the function being wrapped dynamically, you can instead pass a tuple of the form which is returned by ``inspect.getargspec()`` or ``inspect.getfullargspec()``, or a string of the form which is returned by ``inspect.formatargspec()``.
 In these two cases the decorator will automatically compile a stub function to use as the adapter.
 This eliminates the need for a caller to generate the stub function if generating the signature on the fly.

+Do note though that you should use ``inspect.getfullargspec()`` if wanting to have annotations preserved.
+In the case of providing the signature as a string, if there are annotations they can only reference builtin Python types.

 ::

     def argspec_factory(wrapped):
-        argspec = inspect.getargspec(wrapped)
+        argspec = inspect.getfullargspec(wrapped)

         args = argspec.args[1:]
         defaults = argspec.defaults and argspec.defaults[-len(argspec.args):]